Note: This is the second blog post I’m putting up right now, so make sure you’ve read my first three days!

 Day 5: Southward Bound!

 After another lovely breakfast, it was off to catch a bus to Galle.
 We had the plan to really bargain hard with the Galle guest houses, but once we got there it was too hot to wander around much and nobody seemed into bargaining for their empty rooms.
-So, we headed over to Unawatuna, just about ten kilometers away or so, via a cheap local bus, and after asking at a few places, we employed our new plan: one of us (in this case, me) stay with DSCN0347the bags somewhere shady while the other goes and haggles with guest houses.
+So, we headed over to Unawatuna, just about ten kilometers away or so, via a cheap local bus, and after asking at a few places, we employed our new plan: one of us (in this case, me) stay with the bags somewhere shady while the other goes and haggles with guest houses.
 Beny came back discouraged, however, so we went back to a place we’d gotten down a bit in price and stayed there.

 After resting up and cooling off (a theme with us!) we headed back to Galle for a walk around the old Dutch Fort’s walls, sunset and, eventually, dinner.
 We met a Belgian girl named Sophie, who joined us for dinner and conversation, which was a lot of fun.
 We met her at a spot on the walls where local guys tell tourists they’ll run and jump off the wall into the ocean – at least a twenty or thirty foot drop – for 1,000 rupees (~$8 USD).
 So, we got to watch it happen a few times, which was gut-wrenching and amusing.
 After dinner, we headed back to our place in Unawatuna.